Canada's Economic Action Plan | Plan d'action économique du Canada |

 By David Macdonald & Armine Yalnizyan

-In the weeks leading up to the January 27 federal budget, Jim Flaherty
+In the weeks leading up to the January 27 federal budget, Jim Flaherty is

-and theres proof of that south of the border.
+proof of that south of the border.

 Related link: